levidxyz/ZapTrelloToWIP/README.md

 It is. 🤷‍♂️

 But you set it up **once** and then it just works.

-**And you no longer have to re-record todos manually by sending Telegram messages to @wipbot.** 😌

 Disclaimer that [WIP Badge](https://wipbadge.com/) has upcoming feature for Trello integration to make this easier, (but until then this will suffice.)